 - Economic growth and expansion (which is possible in the capitalist economy system) – This increases the gross national product and leads to improved living standards.

 - A chance of a monopoly of power – Firms with monopoly power (when a specific person or enterprise is the only supplier of a particular commodity) can abuse their position by charging higher prices.

 - Inequality – A capitalist society is based on the right to pass wealth down to future generations.
 If a small group of people hold all the wealth and that wealth continues to be passed down to the same groups of people inequality and social division occur.

 - Recession and unemployment – An economy based on the market of consumers and producers is invariably going to experience growth and decline.

-The University of Idaho, and any other public school or university, is a “socialist” institutions, and those who attend it or work for it are partaking in socialism, because it is owned and operated by the state of Idaho.
-The same is true of federal and state highways, federal and state parks, harbors etc.
+The University of Idaho and any other public school or university is a “socialist” institution and those who attend it or work for it are partaking in socialism because it is owned and operated by the State of Idaho.
+The same is true of federal and State highways, federal and State parks, harbors etc.

 Socialist Economy: Key Characteristics